-It's very common and simply means that a blood vessel has ruptured a little as the egg passes through the hen's oviduct.
+It's very common and simply means that a blood vessel ruptured a little as the egg passed through the hen's oviduct.

 Eggs with blood spots are perfectly safe to eat.
-It's not an indicator of fertility and it doesn't mean there are bacteria in the egg.
+It's not an indicator of fertility and it does not mean there are bacteria in the egg.

 It's just, literally, a spot of blood.
 If it worries you, simply scoop it out with the tip of a knife or spoon.

 A blood ring, which you may hear of in terms of an incubated chicken egg, is something completely different.
 You can find more information about the blood ring in this article.

 Yes, it's completely safe.
 Unless the egg is incubated, that tiny cluster of cells will not develop and, despite what you may read on some internet sites, you are not eating a baby chick!

 It's worth repeating that it's important to collect eggs very regularly to prevent a broody hen from starting to incubate the eggs you want to eat.

 If you have a male chicken, you will have fertile eggs.
 So be prepared to eat them.
 If you don't like the thought, don't have a male chicken.
 You'll still get eggs, but there's no chance of them being fertile.